I posted originally some years ago–you will see the dated references–and repost it now in conjunction with our Government class discussions this week.

 Many reasons have been given as to Socrates died at the hands of the Athenians.
 I am intrigued by the theory Mark Munn expounds in his book The School of History.
 Munn argues that by 399 B.C.
 Athens searched desperately for stability.
 Their democracy had transformed significantly under Pericles ca. 450-435 B.C., then switched to a partial oligarchy after the Sicilian disaster in 411 B.C., then back to a democracy by 410, then back to oligarchy in 404-03, then to a restored democracy once more.
 But the democracy that ruled Athens ca. 400 B.C. was not the same that Athens experienced a generation earlier.

-It seems fair to say that in its heyday, Athenian democracy was driven by great personalities and not by procedures.
+It seems a reasonable conclusion its heyday, Athenian democracy was driven by great personalities and not by procedures.
 Pericles stands as the foremost example of this, but others come to mind.
 Herodotus and Thucydides’ histories give us a picture of dynamic men acting on inspiration.
 Callimachus votes to attack at Marathon.
 Themistocles devises his own plan apart from the generals to win the Battle of Salamis.
 Even lesser men like Nicias, Alcibiades, and Cleon sparkle on the page.* Exact fidelity to the law itself did not concern the demos.
 At their worst, the Athenians may have just wanted a diversion from their politics out of boredom, but another interpretation might point to the fact that the Athenians in this period of their history trusted in inspirational leadership of the moment, as opposed to fidelity to the expression of the “general will” embodied in law.
 One might even call it a humble characteristic of Athenian democracy.
 “The People” passed laws but willingly stepped aside at points in the face of “personality.”

 But in time the plague, the disaster in Sicily, and their ultimate defeat by Sparta exacted a heavy psychological toll.